-The Company also has several other tax audits in process and has open tax years with various taxing jurisdictions that range primarily from 2011 to 2020.
-Based on currently available information, the Company does not believe the ultimate outcome of any of these tax audits and other tax positions related to open tax years, when finalized, will have a material impact on its financial position.
+The Company also has several other tax audits in process and has open tax years with various taxing jurisdictions that range primarily from 2012 to 2021.
+Based on currently available information, the Company does not believe the ultimate outcome of any of these tax audits and other tax positions related to open tax years, when finalized, will have a material impact on its results of operations and financial position.

 NOTE 11.
-NET INCOME PER SHARE
+NET (LOSS) INCOME PER SHARE

-Basic and diluted net income per share is based on the weighted average number of shares outstanding.
-A reconciliation of shares used in the computation of basic and diluted net income per share is as follows:
+Basic and diluted net (loss) income per share is based on the weighted average number of shares outstanding.
+A reconciliation of shares used in the computation of basic and diluted net (loss) income per share is as follows:

-De ecember 3 31, (AMOUNTS IN MILLIONS EXCEPT PER SHARE AMOUNTS) 2021 2020 2019 Net Income Net income attributable to IFF stockholders \$ 270 \$ 363 \$ 456 Adjustment related to (increase) decrease in redemption value of redeemable noncontrolling interests in excess of earnings allocated (2) 2 (2) Net income available to IFF stockholders \$ 268 \$ 365 \$ 454 Shares William In the First Arrival 242 110 112 Weighted average common shares outstanding (basic) (1) 243 112 112 Stock options and restricted stock awards SPC portion of the TEUs 1 1 Weighted average shares assuming dilution (diluted) 243 114 113 Net Income per Share Net income per share - basic (3)(4) \$1.11 \$3.25 \$4.05 Net income per share - dilutive (4)(5) 1.10 3.21 4.00
+D ecember 31, (AMOUNTS IN MILLIONS EXCEPT PER SHARE AMOUNTS) 2022 2021 2020 Net (Loss) Income Net (loss) income attributable to IFF shareholders \$ (1,871) \$ 270 \$ 363 Adjustment related to (increase) decrease in redemption value of redeemable non-controlling interests in excess of earnings allocated 3 (2) 2 Net (loss) income attributable to IFF shareholders \$ (1,868) \$ 268 \$ 365 Shares Weighted average common shares outstanding (basic) (1) 255 243 112 Adjustment for assumed dilution (2) : Stock options and restricted stock awards 1 SPC portion of the TEUs 1 Weighted average shares assuming dilution (diluted) 255 243 114 Net (Loss) Income per Share Net (loss) income per share - basic (3) \$ (7.32) \$ 1.11 \$ 3.25 Net (loss) income per share - diluted (4) (7.32) 1.10 3.21

-- (1) On September 15, 2021, additional shares of IFF's common stock were issued in settlement of the SPC portion of the TEUs.
-For the years ended December 31, 2020 and 2019, the TEUs were assumed to be outstanding at the minimum settlement amount for basic earnings per share ("EPS").
-See below for additional information. - (2) Effect of dilutive securities includes dilution under stock plans and incremental impact of TEUs.
-See below for additional information. - (3) For the year ended December 31, 2021, the basic net income per share cannot be recalculated based on the information presented in the table above due to the effects of rounding and change in presentation from thousands to millions between 2020 and 2021, respectively. - (4) For the year ended December 31, 2020, the basic and diluted net income per share cannot be recalculated based on the information presented in the table above due to the effects of rounding and change in presentation from thousands to millions between 2020 and 2021, respectively. - (5) For the year ended December 31, 2019, the diluted net income per share cannot be recalculated based on the information presented in the table above due to the effects of rounding and change in presentation from thousands to millions between 2020 and 2021, respectively.
+(1) On September 15, 2021, additional shares of IFF's common stock were issued in settlement of the SPC portion of the TEUs.
+For the year ended December 31, 2020, the TEUs were assumed to be outstanding at the minimum settlement amount for basic earnings per share ("EPS").
+See below for additional information.

+- (2) Effect of dilutive securities includes dilution under stock plans and incremental impact of TEUs.
+See below for additional information. - (3) For the years ended December 31, 2022, 2021 and 2020, the basic net (loss) income per share cannot be recalculated based on the information presented in the table above due to the effects of rounding. - (4) For the years ended December 31, 2022 and 2020, the diluted net (loss) income per share cannot be recalculated based on the information presented in the table above due to the effects of rounding.